 During this time, the importance of taking care of our health and well-being has become a priority.
 Members at TELUS Digital have taken this one step further by encouraging our team to get moving.
 Team members have taken the initiative to connect virtually for workout classes/challenges led by their fellow team members.
 From coast to coast, team members can sign up to lead a workout of their choice or participate in a variety of at-home workouts through Google Meet.

 As a result of COVID-19, an internal team portal has been created to support the well-being of team members.
 The portal is full of information and resources across many different areas including mental health.
-Within the portal, team members are able to find resources and tools that best suit their situation.
+Within the portal, team members can find resources and tools that best suit their situation.
 Resources such as Ginger and BEACON are available for team members to utilize at any time.

 Embracing innovation and spirited teamwork